 Trails open weekends, holidays and all week long during Feb. school vacation.
 Usual hours: 9 to sunset.

 Other times by special arrangement.
 We also open for "Bonus Days" when the conditions are particularly nice! (see Trail Conditions)

 Classical Cross Country Skiing - for lodge guests and day visitors

 Twenty-five kilometers of trails ranging from gently rolling groomed and track-set loops to challenging back-country routes await skiers of all abilities.
 A favorite destination is the summit of Lone Boulder Hill, where a large glacial boulder stands guard near a breathtaking 3 state vista.
 Don't let the lack of snow in your backyard fool you; high elevation here assures some of the best natural snow conditions in Southern New England.
-Thirty years of constant refinement of the trail system and grooming equipment have resulted in great skiing, even when you'd least expect it.
+Almost 40 years of constant refinement of the trail system and grooming equipment have resulted in great skiing, even when you'd least expect it.
 The emphasis in developing this exciting trail system has always been to blend exhilarating outdoor fun with a sensitivity towards the natural environment.
 Instruction and rental equipment are available.

 Those seeking enjoyment in the winter woods at a slower pace can snowshoe on our trails as well.
 Both adult and children's snowshoes are available for rent.